 Configuring Browser Settings

-You can choose to configure browser settings for computers using Desktop Central MSP.
+You can choose to configure browser settings for computers using Endpoint Central.
 Securing browsers is one of the essential ways of securing corporate data.
-Desktop Central MSP supports the following browsers on Windows operating system:
+Endpoint Central supports the following browsers on Windows operating system:

 - Google Chrome